-The type FFA relay consists of a polarized unit having three independent contact circuits (2 break and 1 make).
-The moving contacts and armature are mounted on a leaf spring supported symmeterically within a magnet frame.
+The type PG relay consists of a polarized unit having three independent contact circuits (2 make and 1 break).
+The moving contacts and armature are mounted on a leaf spring supported symmetrically within a magnet frame.
 The armature rides in the front air gap of the frame with the contacts projecting outside.

 The poles of a permanent magnet clamp directly to each side of the frame.
 Two adjustable shunts are located across the rear air gaps.
 These change the reluctance of the magnetic path so as to force some of the flux thru the moving armature which is fastened to the frame midway between the two rear air gaps.
-Flux in the armature polarizes the armature and creates a magnetic bias, causing it to move towards either the left or the right, depending on the adjustment.
+Flux in the armature polarizes it and creates a magnetic bias, causing it to move towards either the left or the right, depending upon the adjustment. adjustment.